 One of the most powerful tools we have when it comes to our overall wellness is putting healthy boundaries in place.

 Leading an intentional life means identifying what’s important to you, and aligning the way you spend your time with those things that bring you happiness.

 The very best way to do this?
 Learning to say no!

-Emptying your schedule of everything that feels like a chore is liberating, and makes space for more of the things which bring you joy.
+Emptying your schedule of everything that feels like a chore is liberating, it gives you back some free time, making space for more of the things which bring you joy.

 5. Living sustainably

 Living in a way that is less about convenience and more about caring for the planet we’re borrowing is a great way to practice living more slowly.